3D Segmentation of Humans in Point Clouds with Synthetic Data

+Pseudo-ground truth labels for human masks and body parts that were extracted using multi-view fitted body models from EgoBody (as described in Sec.~\ref{sec:real-data-for-training}) can be noisy in certain scenarios such as close-contact interactions with scene objects (\eg sitting on a sofa), loose clothing (\eg wide-legged jeans) or unusual poses (causing a mismatch between the fitted body mesh and real human point cloud).
+As we cannot rely on noisy pseudo-labels for the evaluation of our model, we created a manually refined evaluation set based on the EgoBody dataset for a rigorous evaluation.

+\parag{Splits.} The EgoBody\,\cite{egobody} dataset contains $125$ interaction sequences captured by multiple Kinect cameras.
+As the original train/validation/test split was created with an aim to separate first-person view subjects (the subject observed by the other subject wearing a head-mounted device) in each sequence, we created a new split such that none of the subjects overlap across splits.
+Our split consists of 73 training sequences, 11 validation sequences, as well as 38 test sequences, while 3 sequences were removed to ensure a non-overlapping distribution of subjects across splits.

+\parag{Manual refinement.} For each of the selected 38 test sequences, expert annotators have annotated 8 scenes (point clouds), resulting in a test set consisting of 304 point clouds featuring a large variety of human poses, action types and occlusion levels.
+The annotation process is performed using a 3D annotation tool \cite{annotation-tool}.
+The labeling process is initialized with the noisy pseudo-labels for human instances based on the existing multi-view fitted human meshes (Sec.~\ref{sec:real-data-for-training}).
+Then, the human instance masks are manually refined by the annotators.
+Body part label refinement is then guided by the resulting ground-truth human instance masks such that each point in the human mask is assigned to the closest body part in the original fitted body, and each point outside of the refined human mask is removed from the body part mask.
+Further details are in the sup. mat.
+Sec.~2.

-\cvprsubsection{Multi-Human Body-Part Segmentation}
+\iccvsection{Multi-Human Body-Part Segmentation}

 Our approach, \name{}, addresses the task of multi-human body-part segmentation (MHBPS) on 3D point clouds, \ie it detects individual human instances and semantically partitions them into body-parts.
 Complex 3D indoor environments, diverse human-object interactions, and close distances between humans make this task challenging.
-It does not only require the correct segmentation of body-parts, but also the correct association between body-parts and human instances.
-This requires capturing well-localized geometric details and high-level semantic context.
+Not only is it required to correctly segment the body-parts, but it is also needed to correctly associate the body-parts with human instances.
+This needs capturing well-localized geometric details and high-level semantic context.